 What is domestic violence and abuse?

 Domestic violence or abuse can be physical, sexual or emotional.
 This can include financial and economic abuse, coercive and controlling behaviour.
-It can affect the whole family.
+This can happen to men and women and can affect the whole family.
 Children are affected by seeing or hearing it as well as suffering abuse themselves.

 Has your partner or family member: